codenotary/immudb/BUILD.md

 make all
 ```

-To embed the webconsole, place the front-end code in `webconsole/dist`, and build with
+To embed the webconsole, build with

 ```
-make WEBCONSOLE=1
+make WEBCONSOLE=default
 ```

-This will add the Go build tag `webconsole` which will use the *statik* library to embed the
+This will download the appropriate webconsole release and add the Go build tag `webconsole`
-front-end code.
+which will use the *statik* library to embed the front-end code.
 The front-end will be then served in the web API root "/".

 The webconsole generation will override the default page statik.go.
 To regenerate the default page, change the files in webconsole/default and run `make webconsole/default`